 The betrayal and arrest of Jesus

 Sacrifice reflected in His arrest, beating, unfair trial, and death of Jesus Christ was accompanied by unimaginable physical pain.
 But His moral suffering or His spiritual pain was at least as significant.
 The injustice of the people to whom He did nothing but good, the rejection of His message of forgiveness and love, and the abandonment of his disciples culminated in the betrayal of Peter.
 The loneliness of anguish or the experience of total abandonment made Him express already in Gethsemane that His soul is sorrowful unto death.
-The Garden of Gethsemane is a place witnessed at the Savior’s arrest.
+The Garden of Gethsemane is a place that witnessed the Savior’s arrest.
 In the Garden of Gethsemane, Jesus is supposedly sweating blood.
-Because of the prayer he made, He asked His Father to remove the chalice of great suffering from Him.
+Because of his prayer, He asked His Father to remove the chalice of great suffering from Him.

 Annas was also a political leader in Jerusalem.

 After being betrayed by Judas, Jesus is brought before Annas.
-Annas was one of the two high priests, prophets, and a politician with the right to political leadership.
+Annas was one of the two high priests, a prophet, and a politician with the right to political leadership.

-Annas does not decide His fate, and he referred to send Him to Caiaphas.
-But since Caiaphas cannot decide Jesus’ fate either, he chooses, in agreement with Anna, to send Jesus to Pilate of Pontus, the Jewish prosecutor, and it is up to him to decide whether or not Jesus will be crucified.
+Annas does not decide His fate and refers to sending Him to Caiaphas.
+But since Caiaphas cannot decide Jesus’ fate and refers to sending an agreement with Anna to send Jesus to Pilate of Pontus, the Jewish prosecutor, it is up to him to decide whether or not Jesus will be crucified.
 Annas is just like Caiaphas, two great powers that could have nullified the false testimonies and accusations against Jesus.